Skip to main content

 When We Grow Old: a site-specific lecture performance by Martin Rumori and Ludwig Zeller

 Switzerland will undergo a significant demographic ageing process over the next 50 years.
 According to projections by the Federal Statistical Office, one in four people will be over 65 by then.
-In their role as researchers at the Institute Digital Communication Environments (IDCE) at the HGK Basel, Martin Rumori and Ludwig Zeller discuss future scenarios that deal with demographic change and are anchored as an acoustic simulation on the Freilager square in Münchenstein/Basel.
+In their role as researchers at the Institute Digital Communication Environments (IDCE) at the HGK Basel, Martin Rumori and Ludwig Zeller discussed future scenarios that dealt with demographic change and are anchored as an acoustic simulation on the Freilager square in Münchenstein/Basel.

 Thanks to medical breakthroughs and technical aids, will people in 2070 be mobile and actively involved in shaping Swiss society at a much older age than today?
 Will they still be part of the working population?
 How much human labour will still be needed if the use of artificial intelligence and machines is cheaper, and who will pull the strings in such an economy?
 How will society develop if "the young" are too few to revolutionise the traditional with new ideas?
 How has the climate been dealt with?

-Equipped with headphones, a head tracker and a smartphone, the audience listens to the researchers on the Freilager square in a dialogue on these questions.
-Thanks to acoustic simulation techniques, which Ludwig Zeller and Martin Rumori researched aesthetically in a project funded by the Swiss National Science Foundation (SNSF), the speculative considerations can be experienced in an extremely spatial and deceptively real way as an aurally augmented reality.
+Equipped with headphones, a head tracker and a smartphone, the audience listened to the researchers on the Freilager square in a dialogue on these questions.
+Thanks to acoustic simulation techniques, which Ludwig Zeller and Martin Rumori researched aesthetically in a project funded by the Swiss National Science Foundation (SNSF), the speculative considerations could be experienced in an extremely spatial and deceptively real way as an aurally augmented reality.

 "When We Grow Old" was funded by the Agora funding instrument of the Swiss National Science Foundation (SNSF) and builds on the research results of the SNSF-Spark research project "Sonic Imagination", which was carried out from 2020 to 2021 under the direction of Ludwig Zeller at the IDCE of the HGK Basel.